bitnami/charts/bitnami/rabbitmq/README.md

   load_definitions = /app/load_definition.json
 ```

+### Update credentials

+The Bitnami RabbitMQ chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `auth.existingSecret`.
+To update credentials, use one of the following:

+- Run `helm upgrade` specifying a new password in `auth.password` and `auth.updatePassword=true`.
+- Run `helm upgrade` specifying a new secret in `auth.existingSecret` and `auth.updatePassword=true`.

 ### Configure LDAP support

 LDAP support can be enabled in the chart by specifying the `ldap.*` parameters while creating a release.
 For example: